The Coldest Permanently Inhabited Place On Earth Is?

 Answer: Oymyakon, Russia

 The extreme cold makes for some interesting adaptations.
 Citizens have problems starting their cars, so the only option left to them is to heat the engine blocks with an open flame blowtorch.
-The majority of their nutrients come from fish and animal meat as there is no local farming; importing food to the remote village is difficult.
+The majority of their nutrients come from fish, animal meat, and dairy products since there is no local farming, and importing food to the remote village is difficult.

-Although citizens of Oymyakon do suffer through eight months of sub-freezing temperatures (it’s typically below 32 °F from October to April), they do get a summer respite from the cold.
-For a brief window in June, July, and August the daily mean temperature rests between 51-60 °F with the occasional heatwave that brings it up as high as 94 °F. Thanks to those rare heat waves, Oymyakon has one of the broadest temperature spreads of any human settlement; in a year with extreme winters and summers it isn’t unusual for the record high and low temperature to swing 184.1 °F between the depths of winter and the warmth of summer.
+Although citizens of Oymyakon do suffer through eight months of sub-freezing temperatures—it’s typically at, or below 8 °F (13 °C) from October to April—they do get a summer respite from the cold.
+For a brief window in June, July, and August, the daily mean temperature rests between 50-60 °F (10-15 °C) with the occasional heatwave that brings it up as high as 94 °F (34.6 °C).
+Thanks to those rare heat waves, Oymyakon has one of the broadest temperature spreads of any human settlement.
+In a year with extreme winters and summers, it is possible to have a temperature range of 184.1 °F (102.3 °C) between the depths of winter and the heat of summer.